Star Penn State linebacker Micah Parsons opts out of season - WHIZ News

 The junior linebacker made his announcement with a social media pos t Thursday.
 He will be eligible to enter the 2021 NFL draft and is already expected to be high first-round selection.

+Later in the day, Miami defensive end Gregory Rousseau, another potential first-round draft pick, informed Hurricanes coach Miami Diaz that he would not play this season.

-Parsons, 6-foot-3 and 245 pounds, is the third prominent player to pass on the college season and focus on draft preparation, joining Virginia Tech cornerback Caleb Farley and Minnesota receiver Rashod Bateman.
+Parsons, 6-foot-3 and 245 pounds, and Rousseau, 6-6, 265, join Virginia Tech cornerback Caleb Farley and Minnesota receiver Rashod Bateman as prominent college players who have decided to skip the season and concentrate on preparing for professional careers.

 Parsons led the Nittany Lions with 109 tackles, and had 14 tackles for loss and five sacks as a sophomore last season.
 He ended his college career with maybe is best game.
 In a Cotton Bowl victory against Memphis, Parsons had 14 tackles, two sacks and two forced fumbles.